JozefGalbicka/websupportsk-ddns/README.md

             second '02' and so on.
 Without this implementation could one network change public address of another network and not its own.
-If you are using single network, there is no problem if you won't specify this value'"
+If you are using single network, there is no problem if you won't specify this value'" "pushover"(optional): "If specified with credential values, script will push important notifications to your pushover app."
 ```

 ## Deploy with cron